 Trendy tools are great, but if the tool doesn’t provide the level of support you need, you should probably keep shopping.

-A partner who believes in and values what they’re selling will not only use their products internally, but also be able to speak to the first-hand benefits they’ve received, making it easier for you to assess if the tool is the right fit for you and your team.
+A partner who believes in and values what they’re selling will not only use their products internally but will also be able to speak to the first-hand benefits they’ve received, making it easier for you to assess if the tool is the right fit for you and your team.